time2backup/time2backup/docs/command.md

 ---------------------------------------------------------------
 <a name="mv"></a>
 ## mv
-Move or rename backuped files.
+Move or rename file backups.

 Use this command if you want to rename/move a huge file/directory and avoid time2backup to consider it as deleted and retransfer the file/directory.